ETCLabs/RDMnet/tests/data/README.md

 * Empty lines are allowed.

-The files are scraped by CMake based on the above naming convention and added to a manifest which is usable from a C++ program, which is written to GeneratedFiles/test_file_manifest.h.
-The manifest is an array of pairs containing the file name and the valid C structure.
+The files are scraped by CMake based on the above naming convention and added to a manifest which is usable from a C++ program, which is defined in test_file_manifest.h.
+The manifest is a vector of pairs containing the file name and a ref to the valid C structure.

 `load_test_data.h` defines a function `rdmnet::testing::LoadTestData()` which can convert the format of the `.data.txt` files to a byte array.